bentoml/Yatai/README.md

 🍱 Made for BentoML, deploy at scale

 - Scale [BentoML](https://github.com/bentoml) to its full potential on a distributed system, optimized for cost saving and performance.
-- Manage deployment lifecycle to deploy, update, or roll back via API or Web UI.
+- Manage deployment lifecycle to deploy, update, or rollback via API or Web UI.
 - Centralized registry providing the **foundation for CI/CD** via artifact management APIs, labeling, and WebHooks for custom integration.

 🚅 Cloud native & DevOps friendly